Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 │     Look for 1:2:4 relationships between bands 0↔6, 1↔5, 2↔4.       │
 │                                                                         │
 │  3.
 COLLAPSE IS COHERENCE SELECTION                                    │
-│     The winning hypothesis isn't "chosen" — it SURVIVES.              │ │     Coherent states reinforce; incoherent states cancel.             │ │                                                                         │
+│     The winning hypothesis is not "chosen"; it SURVIVES.              │ │     Coherent states reinforce; incoherent states cancel.             │ │                                                                         │ │  4.
-│  4.
 THE SUPERCONDUCTING STATE                                           │